Understanding your needs

 GTAW is a process in which an arc has been established between a non-consumable tungsten electrode and the metals by heating the metals and results in the melting and joining of the metals.

-The tungsten electrode holding torch which is in connection with a shielding gas cylinder and one terminal of the power source is usually in contact with a water-cooled copper tube which is connected to the welding cable from the terminal.
-This allows the welding current to enter the electrode and the electrode to be cooled to prevent overheating.
+The torch holds a tungsten electrode and connects to a shielding gas cylinder and one terminal of the power source.
+A water-cooled copper tube contacts the torch and connects to the welding cable from the terminal.
+This setup allows current to flow into the electrode and cools it to prevent overheating.

-The shielding gas goes through the torch body and is directed by a nozzle toward the welding pool to protect it from the air.
-Comparatively, GTAW is better than SMAW regarding the protection from air because an inert gas such as argon or helium is usually used.
+The torch directs shielding gas through its body and nozzle toward the weld pool to protect it from the air.
+GTAW provides better protection from air than SMAW because it uses inert gases such as argon or helium.
 For this reason, GTAW is also called tungsten–inert gas (TIG) welding.
-When a filler rod is needed, for joining thicker materials, it can be fed either manually or automatically into the arc.
+When joining thicker materials, operators feed a filler rod into the arc either manually or automatically.

 Shielded Metal Arc Welding (SMAW)

-SMAW is a process in which an arc has been established between a sticklike covered electrode and the metals by heating the metals and results the melting and joining of the metals.
+SMAW establishes an arc between a stick-like, coated electrode and the metal, heating and melting the metal to join it.
 It is often called stick welding.

-The terminal of power source is connected with electrode holder by one cable and the other cable to the metal workpiece.
+One cable connects the power source to the electrode holder, and another cable connects it to the metal workpiece.
 The covered electrode core, the core wire, conducts the electric current to the arc and provides filler metal for the joint.
 The arc generates heat and causes both the core wire and the flux covering the electrode tip to melt off like-as droplets.
 The molten metal collects in the weld pool and solidifies into the weld metal.
 The molten flux, on the other hand, floats on the surface and solidifies into a slag layer at the top of the weld metal.

-GMAW is a process in which an arc has been established between a continuously fed filler wire electrode and the metals by heating the metals and results the melting and joining of the metals.
+GMAW establishes an arc between a continuously fed filler wire electrode and the metal, heating and melting the metal to join it.

-By the usage of inert gases such as argon and helium, obtains the shielding of the arc and the molten weld pool, and this is why GMAW is also called the metal–inert gas (MIG) welding process.
-Since non-inert gases, particularly CO2, are also used, GMAW seems a more appropriate name.
+GMAW uses inert gases such as argon and helium to shield the arc and the molten weld pool, which is why it is also called metal inert gas (MIG) welding.
+However, because non-inert gases—especially CO₂—are also used, GMAW is a more accurate name.

-This is the most widely used arc welding process for aluminum alloys.
-Unlike GTAW, Direct Current Electrode Positive (DCEP) is used in GMAW.
-A stable arc, smooth metal transfer with low spatter loss and good weld penetration can be obtained.
+This process is the most widely used arc welding method for aluminum alloys.
+Unlike GTAW, GMAW uses Direct Current Electrode Positive (DCEP).
+This setup provides a stable arc, smooth metal transfer with low spatter, and good weld penetration.
 With DCEN or AC, however, metal transfer is erratic.

 Submerged Arc Welding (SAW)

-SAW is a process in which an arc has been established between a consumable wire electrode and the metals, with the arc being shielded by a molten slag and granular flux and by heating them resulting the melting and joining of the metals.
+SAW establishes an arc between a consumable wire electrode and the metal.
+Molten slag and granular flux shield the arc, and the heat melts and joins the metal.

 Laser Beam Welding (LBW)

 LBW is a process in which laser beam generates the heat that results the melting and joining of metals.
-The laser beam can be produced either by a solid-state laser or a gas laser.
-In either case, the laser beam can be concentrated and travelled by optical means to achieve high power densities.
-In a solid-state laser, single crystal is doped with small concentrations of transition elements.
+A solid-state laser or a gas laser can produce a laser beam.
+In both cases, optical systems focus and guide the beam to achieve high power density.
+In a solid-state laser, manufacturers dope a single crystal with small amounts of transition elements.

 Journey of Growth and Achievement